matatk/agrip/audioquake/manuals/user-manual-part07-c.md

 To install from a source package on Linux, follow the procedure below:

 1. Extract the package you downloaded.
 For example:

     ``` screen
-    $ tar zxf AudioQuake-0.3.0_linux-ppc.tar.gz
+    $ tar zxf *AudioQuake*-0.3.0_linux-ppc.tar.gz
     ```

 2. Change into this directory and run the “setup” program.
 This will guide you through most of the installation process.

     ``` screen
-    $ cd AudioQuake-0.3.0_linux-ppc
+    $ cd *AudioQuake*-0.3.0_linux-ppc
     $ ./setup
     ```

     The setup program will detect that you’re using a source package and will inform you that you need to compile ZQuake and the QuakeC code in order to play the game.
 This can be achieved by following the remaining steps in this procedure.

 3. You’ll need to compile “ZQCC” – ZQuake’s QuakeC compiler.
 It can be found in the `zquake-cvs/zqcc/` directory in your extracted source package.
 The program is written in C and compiling it is as simple as issuing the **make** command.

     Be sure to put the resultant **zqcc** binary somewhere on your path to make the next step more convenient.

-4. Once you’ve compiled **zqcc**, you can use it to compile the gamecode portion of AudioQuake.
-This is a customised version of the original Quake gamecode, which adds a number of accessibility features (such as the EtherScan RADAR and Detector 5000).
+4. Once you’ve compiled **zqcc**, you can use it to compile the gamecode portion of *AudioQuake*.
+This is a customised version of the original *Quake* gamecode, which adds a number of accessibility features (such as the EtherScan RADAR and Detector 5000).

     1. Move into the `zquake-cvs/qc/agrip/` directory in your source package, then issue the following command:

         ``` screen
         $ zqcc -progs progs.src
         ```

         This will produce the `qwprogs.dat` file, which is the gamecode for the multiplayer game modes.

     2. You’ll then need to issue the same command as above but specifying `spprogs.dat` instead of `progs.src`, which will generate the singleplayer gamecode.

     3. Finally, move the two “.dat” files to the `agrip/` directory under your ZQuake installation directory (usually `~/.zquake/`).

 5. Finally, you can compile the ZQuake engine itself.
 To do this, move into the `zquake-cvs/zquake/` directory within your extracted source package and issue the **make** command.
 You’ll be given help on what each of the make rules does.
 This should help you decide which one to use to compile the engine.
-For AudioQuake releases, we provide both the full game engine and a dedicated server binary.
+For *AudioQuake* releases, we provide both the full game engine and a dedicated server binary.

     When compilation has finished, you can move the binary from the `release-architecture`/ directory into your ZQuake installation directory (usually `~/.zquake/`).

 ### Installing from Source on Windows

-We recommend the use of [MinGW](http://www.mingw.org/), [LCC-Win32](http://www.cs.virginia.edu/~lcc-win32/), [Open Watcom](http://www.openwatcom.org/) or Visual C++ for compilation of ZQuake/AudioQuake on Windows.
+We recommend the use of [MinGW](http://www.mingw.org/), [LCC-Win32](http://www.cs.virginia.edu/~lcc-win32/), [Open Watcom](http://www.openwatcom.org/) or Visual C++ for compilation of ZQuake/*AudioQuake* on Windows.
 To install from a source package on Windows, follow the procedure below.
 We’ll assume you’re using Visual C++ at some stages, but this shouldn’t have too much of an impact on you if you’re using some of the other systems.

 1. Extract the package you downloaded.
 You can do this with any decent archiving utility (such as [7-Zip](http://www.7-zip.org/)).
-This extracted setup package will become your AudioQuake installation, so you might want to rename and move it so that it is convenient to get to.
+This extracted setup package will become your *AudioQuake* installation, so you might want to rename and move it so that it is convenient to get to.

     **Tip:** If you’d rather make your own binary setup packages from the source package, you can use [Inno Setup](http://www.jrsoftware.org/isinfo.php) on the `setup.iss` file in this directory (after you’ve followed the rest of these steps.
-Then you can use your own customised setup program to install AudioQuake (which will mean that you get the Start Menu shortcuts, too).
+Then you can use your own customised setup program to install *AudioQuake* (which will mean that you get the Start Menu shortcuts, too).

 2. You’ll need to compile “ZQCC” – ZQuake’s QuakeC compiler.
 It can be found in the `zquake-cvs/zqcc/` directory in your extracted source package.
 The program is written in C and can be compiled with your favourite C development system.

     Be sure to put the resultant **zqcc** binary somewhere on your path to make the next step more convenient.

-3. Once you’ve compiled **zqcc**, you can use it to compile the gamecode portion of AudioQuake.
-This is a customised version of the original Quake gamecode, which adds a number of accessibility features (such as the EtherScan RADAR and Detector 5000).
+3. Once you’ve compiled **zqcc**, you can use it to compile the gamecode portion of *AudioQuake*.
+This is a customised version of the original *Quake* gamecode, which adds a number of accessibility features (such as the EtherScan RADAR and Detector 5000).

     1. Move into the `zquake-cvs/qc/agrip/` directory in your source package, then issue the following command:

         ``` screen
         > zqcc -progs progs.src
         ```

         This will produce the `qwprogs.dat` file, which is the gamecode for the multiplayer game modes.

     2. You’ll then need to issue the same command as above but specifying `spprogs.dat` instead of `progs.src`, which will generate the singleplayer gamecode.

     3. Finally, move the two “.dat” files to the `agrip/` directory under your extracted source package.

 4. Finally, you can compile the ZQuake engine itself.
 To do this, move into the `zquake-cvs/zquake/source/` directory within your extracted source package.
 There are a few steps involved in compiling ZQuake.
 They’re described below, with the assumption that you’re using Visual C++.

     1. Before you begin, you’ll need to download the compile support tools from ZQuake’s website.
 They’re needed for compiling the software (non-OpenGL) version of the engine.
 They come in a ZIP file and need to be placed in the `zquake-cvs/zquake/source/` directory in your extracted source package directory.

         The tools can be downloaded from [ZQuake download page](http://zquake.frag.ru/eng/download/).
 They’re in the [`mgl_redist.zip`](http://zquake.frag.ru/files/mgl_redist.zip) file.

     2. Open `zquake.dsw` with Visual C++.
 In the Project Settings dialog, make sure (on the “C/C++” tab) that you define a symbol called “AGRIP”.
 This enables the AGRIP extensions to the engine during compilation.

-    3. In AudioQuake releases, we provide a full game engine and a dedicated server binary.
+    3. In *AudioQuake* releases, we provide a full game engine and a dedicated server binary.
 To compile the full game engine, make sure that “zquake - Win32 Release” is selected as the active project.
 You can then choose to “Build zquake.exe”

     4. You can then set “zqds - Win32 Release” as the active project and choose “Build zqds.exe” from the menu.

 5. When compilation has finished, you can move the binary from the `release/` directory created by your compiler into the extracted source package directory.
-If you’re using this extracted directory as your AudioQuake installation, you can now safely (re)move the `zquake-cvs/` directory from it.
+If you’re using this extracted directory as your *AudioQuake* installation, you can now safely (re)move the `zquake-cvs/` directory from it.

 ## Manual Revision History